AlexPrud/PPT2OpenMic/README.md

 https://stackoverflow.com/questions/26574326/how-to-calculate-the-level-amplitude-db-of-audio-signal-in-java/26576548

-Plans for the future: Make a nice UI for this little app and add the functionality to change the key as will.
+Plans for the future: Actually understand how TargetDataLine works and how to calculate volume.
+Then make a nice UI for this little app and add the functionality to change the key as will.